AristurtleDev/building-2d-games-with-monogame/documentation/05-texture-atlas.md

 # Chapter 05: Texture Atlas

-In this chapter, we'll learn about texture atlases, an optimization technique for game rendering.
-Building on the source rectangle concept from [Chapter 04](04-working-with-textures.md#drawing-texture-regions), we'll create a class to represents a Texture Atlas that will help us manage sprites more efficiently and improve our game's performance.
+In this chapter, we'll learn about texture atlases, an optimization technique for game rendering and how it can improve our game's performance.
+Building on the source rectangle concept from [Chapter 04](04-working-with-textures.md#drawing-texture-regions), we'll take that and the texture atlas concept and extend it to create a `Sprite` class.

 When rendering graphics in MonoGame using `SpriteBatch`, the goal is to minimize state changes by batching similar draw calls together.
 While putting all your draw calls between `SpriteBatch.Begin()` and `SpriteBatch.End()` is important, another factor to consider is *texture swapping*.